awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 1. Select a volume to view its specific event\.
 ![\[Viewing volume events\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ViewVolEvents-gwt.png)

-If you have a volume where I/O is disabled, see [Working with an impaired volume](#work_volumes_impaired)\.
+If you have a volume where I/O is disabled, see [Work with an impaired volume](#work_volumes_impaired)\.
 If you have a volume where I/O performance is below normal, this might be a temporary condition due to an action you have taken \(for example, creating a snapshot of a volume during peak usage, running the volume on an instance that cannot support the I/O bandwidth required, accessing data on the volume for the first time, etc\.\)\.

 **To view events for your volumes with the command line**